mouseAdjuster

 element objects

 An adjuster and response handler element that lets the subject adjust properties of other elements by clicking and dragging the mouse cursor on screen like a slider.
 Or you can use property move to adjust the position of another element by clicking and dragging the element.
-One mouse button adjusts and the other says "done adjusting".
-Note mouseAdjuster elements may not work with trackpad taps.
+One mouse button adjusts, and clicking any other mouse button records a response (done adjusting).
+Or optionally the subject can click a "Done" button on screen to respond done.
+Response value generated is the adjusted property value.

-▸ Object ends on its own?
+▸ Object ends automatically?

 By default yes, when it records one "done adjusting" response.
 You can change number of responses to wait for in property maxNumResponses.
-If you set maxNumResponses = <cd>inf<cd>, records responses indefinitely until a condition you set in property end.
+If you set maxNumResponses = <cd>inf<cd>, it records responses indefinitely until a condition you set in property end.

 Input properties